tbfrazee/schedule_timer/README.md

 **:autoload** (Boolean): (Default: true) set to false if you don't want the model_class to attempt to load instances of itself from your database.

-**:all_method** (String, Symbol): (Defualt: :all) the method name that should be called on model_class if no filter is supplied.
+**:all_method** (String, Symbol): (Defualt: :all) the method name that should be called on model_class to get instances from the database if no filter is supplied.
+This is called without arguments.
 Typically this would retrieve all instances of model_class.

-**:filter_method** (String, Symbol): (Default: :where) the method name that should be called on model_class if a filter is supplied.
-The filter will be passed as an argument.
+**:filter_method** (String, Symbol): (Default: :where) the method name that should be called on model_class to get instances from the database if a filter is supplied.
+The filter ([below])(#filters) will be passed as an argument.

 ### Filters